Iterating Fun - Simon Newstead

 • Can cost a lot depending on sample size to get statistical significance

 How do you come up with a great icon?
-Let me know by email or twitter
+Let me know by or

 #startup #marketing